-The Company has revolving loan facilities which are subject to an interest charge.
+The Company has revolving loan facilities which are subject to interest charges or income, dependent on the balance of the loan facility.
 The interest rate risk of the Company is managed by treasury staff, in line with guidelines issued by its ultimate parent company.